jlegatheaux/cnss/README.md

 dumppacketstats 2900 all
 ```

 This configuration file defines the star network decpited in the figura below.
-The configuration file schedules events *dumppcketstats* to all nodes at simultaion time = 2900.
+The configuration file schedules events *dumppcketstats* to be delivered to all nodes at simultaion time = 2900.
 The code of the different classes is shown below, as well as the output of the simulation execution.